Bright183/Pokemon-Analysis-Project/README.md

 Pokémon Data Analysis Project

-- Only includes the Pokémon from the first 7 Generations (Not including megas)
+- Only includes the Pokémon from the first 7 Generations (Not including megas, ultra beasts, and different forms)

 Data gotten from https://www.kaggle.com/datasets/rounakbanik/pokemon